 On the left is Macadamia nut oil, in the centre is Avocado oil and on the right is Rosehip seed oil.
 Aren’t they beautiful, and all three are in my Anti-Aging Day Cream!

-Here is my calendula oil that I infuse with the flowers to get all the amazing benefits they offer to then put in my Calendula Body Butter and Calendula Orange Lip Balm.
-That intense yellow color from the flowers is incredible, isn’t it?
+Below is my calendula oil that I infuse with the flowers to get all the amazing benefits they offer then put in my Calendula Body Butter, Healing Herbal Hand Cream, and Orange Calendula Lip Balm.
+That intense yellow colour from the flowers is incredible, isn’t it?

 The more that we learn about these wonderful, nature-given ingredients, the more we want to incorporate them into our own healing and restorative practices.

-How will you bring more nature and color into your life?
+How will you bring more natural health and colour into your life?